 In 2018, Ortho Dermatologics partnered with the National Psoriasis Foundation to conduct an online survey with real patients to gain a better understanding of their experiences with psoriasis.
 Upon completion of the survey, a total of 314 patients shared their thoughts.

-of patients were diagnosed with moderate-to-severe psoriasis (covering >3% to >10% of their body).
+of patients were diagnosed with moderate to severe psoriasis (covering >3% to >10% of their body).

 of patients had tried 5 or more treatments to control their psoriasis.